trducng/repaper_qad/crosscoder.pytorch/README.md

     - @Result:
         - 0.12: Dead neurons become 65.
 It is an acceptable number.
 0.0228
           percent of features are activated on average.
-- [ ] The reconstruction is shit.
-It's even worse than just switching layer.
-    - On median, an input has value of 1.2796.
-On median, we mis-predict by 1.2575.
-So, we are off by nearly 100%.
-    - [ ] Don't involve the decoder in the reg section
 - [x] Check if loading dataset is efficient
     - It's currently not.
 It has error in that even doesn't iterate through the whole dataset.
     - You want to achieve: